Skip to main content

 Legal Requirements for Eviction Notices

-In Florida, eviction notices must meet specific standards, giving tenants time to vacate or address a lease violation.
-For month-to-month tenancies or tenancy at sufferance, proper notice is needed before starting legal action.
-If a tenant stays post-notice, landlords may file in court.
-Accepting rent after filing can complicate eviction.
+Florida law requires eviction notices to meet specific criteria, allowing tenants time to vacate or address lease violations.
+For month-to-month tenancies or tenancy at sufferance, landlords must issue proper notice before beginning legal actions.

 Court Involvement and Legal Consequences of Unlawful Evictions